ankitects/anki-manual/src/getting-started.md

     A: {{English}}<br>
        Page #{{Page}}

 In card templates, field names are wrapped in double curly brackets, like `{{French}}` or `{{English}}`.
 Anki replaces those with the actual text the fields contain.
 This is called a ["Field replacement"](templates/fields.md).
 Text not wrapped in double curly brackets appears the same on each card.
 For example, we won't need to add "Page \#" on every note because the template will add it automatically to every card.
-The `&lt;br&gt;` tag is a special code that tells Anki to move to the next line.
+The `<br>` tag is a special code that tells Anki to move to the next line.
 For details, see the [templates](templates/intro.md) section.

 The production card's templates will also work in a similar way: